 - Ensure effective planning.

-- Through planning, the board and staff translate the nonprofit’s mission into objectives and goals to be used to focus resources and energy.
+- Through planning, the board and staff translate the nonprofit’s mission into objectives and goals, used to focus resources and energy.

 - The board is responsible for actively participating in and approving decisions that set the nonprofit’s strategic direction.